 The shift is evident in this year’s official program, which details the subtitles on offer for every movie.
 Almost all competition and major English-language titles playing this year have English subtitles.
 (Warner Bros.’
 “Dune” was an exception, and and its world premiere screening on Sept.
 3 played only with Italian subtitles, though audiences would arguably have benefited from English subtitles for some of the noisier chapters of Denis Villeneuve’s sci-fi thriller.)

-The argument is that English subtitles are helpful for non-English native speakers.
-And given the growing profile of the international voting members of groups like the Academy of Motion Picture Arts and Sciences and BAFTA, it makes sense that festivals are making every effort to be more inclusive.
+The argument is that English subtitles are not only helpful for non-English native speakers but also benefit those who are Deaf and Hard of Hearing or who have cognitive disabilities.
+Further, given the growing profile of the international voting members of groups like the Academy of Motion Picture Arts and Sciences and BAFTA, it makes sense that festivals are making every effort to be more inclusive.

 “There are films where the English-language dialogue might be slang, or have a particular accent –– especially U.S. independent films –– that make them difficult to understand if you don’t have a perfect command of the English language,” says Venice artistic director Alberto Barbera.